pingcap/tiunimanager/README.md

 ### Collect Promethus Merics

-The Promethus metrics is exported at ":8080/metrics".
+The Promethus metrics is exported as http resource and is located at ":${PrometheusPort}/metrics" which the `PrometheusPort` is defined in the configure file.

 ## Code Style Guide